Arduino SD Card SPI Tutorial: Wiring, File Read/Write & CSV Data Logging

 This makes SPI both fast and reliable for data storage tasks like file reading and logging.

-Data Read and Write Process
+Data Write Process Step by Step

 When Arduino communicates with the SD card, data transfer happens in two main directions — write (save) and read (retrieve).